What is brand voice in business writing?

 We once spoke to someone who wanted a pink and ‘girly’ website that reflected her fun and sassy personality.
 Her target audience was uber professional, corporate types.
 Now sometimes this is fine, it’s not as if uber professional corporate types aren’t people with their own personalities, however, this lady quickly realised that it wasn’t going to work.
 There was a disconnect between her brand personality and her audience.

-So the key question is, once you’ve established your brand personality, how do you reflect this in your writing.
-How can you create your tone of voice?
+So the key question is, once you’ve established your brand personality, how do you create your brand voice?

 Below, I’ve gone through the ways you can use your writing to reflect your personality and connect with your reader.